patrick-ogrady/website/hackmd/vryx-poc.md

 > THIS IS A POC AND NOT PRODUCTION-READY CODE.
 IF YOU RUN INTO ANY BUGS, PLEASE POST THEM ON THE REPO!

+> This is not just a consensus implementation but an integration into the HyperSDK.

 <100k Sustained Image>

 <TODO: link to deploy video>